-The strategy update process is iterated until the population eventually reaches one of the two absorbing states: full cooperation and full defection.
+The strategy update process is iterated until the population eventually reaches one of the two absorbing states, full cooperation (the state where everyone cooperates) and full defection (the state where everyone defects).
 To quantify the influence of different update rules on the evolution of cooperation, we calculate the fixation probabilities of cooperators and defectors.
-Let $p$ denote the initial fraction of mutants.
+Let $p\in(0,1)$ denote the initial fraction of mutants.
 When $Np$ cooperators are initially introduced into a population of defectors, the probability that they eventually take over the entire population is the fixation probability of cooperators.
 Similarly, the fixation probability of defectors is the probability that $Np$ defectors introduced into an all-cooperator population eventually dominate.
-We denote such fixation probabilities as $\phi_C$ ($\phi_D$).
-To make progress, we consider weak selection ($0<w\ll 1$), where the payoff of games has a minor influence on fitness \cite{nowak2004emergence,ohtsuki2006Nature}.
-To tell whether cooperation is favored over defection by natural selection, we calculate the critical value of the game parameter above which $\phi_C > \phi_D$.
-For the LPGG, MSG, and TPGG, we calculate the critical values of $r_1$, $r_2$, and $r_3$, denoted as $r_1^*$, $r_2^*$, and $r_3^*$, respectively.
+We denote such fixation probabilities as $\phi_C(p)$ and $\phi_D(p)$, respectively.
+Here, we consider weak selection ($0<w\ll 1$), where the payoff of games has a minor influence on fitness\cite{nowak2004emergence,ohtsuki2006Nature}.
+To determine whether cooperation is favored over defection by natural selection, we derive a condition for the success of cooperation, namely, an inequality under which $\phi_C(p) > \phi_D(p)$.
+For the three canonical social dilemmas we consider, such a condition reduces to telling whether the game parameter $r_i$ exceeds its associated critical value $r_i^*$ ($i=1$ corresponds to the LPGG; $i=2$ MSG, and $i=3$ TPGG).
 A smaller critical value indicates that the model setting is more conducive to the evolution of cooperation.
-For instance, in the LPGG, if $r_1^*$ under update rule $(s_1, q_1)$ is lower than under $(s_2, q_2)$, then $(s_1, q_1)$ is more favorable for promoting cooperation.
+For instance, in the LPGG, if $r_1^*$ under update rule $(s_1, q_1)$ is lower than that under $(s_2, q_2)$, then $(s_1, q_1)$ is more favorable for cooperation.
 Similarly, $r_2^*$ and $r_3^*$ allow comparisons across update rules in the MSG and TPGG.
 For brevity, all three critical values are collectively denoted by $r^*$ where appropriate.